roots/bud/packages/extension-postcss/README.md

 ## Overview

-Extends Bud with PostCSS functionality.
+Use PostCSS in Bud projects.

 ## Installation